samhine/zenith-docs/README.md

 - Once you have gathered data that need not change (or make extra calls to Zenith), copy this data and _paste as value_.
 This prevents cells from spamming Zenith and consequently the API when that data doesn't actually need to be updated.
 - Limit cell dependancies.
 This means that you have as few cells as possible waiting for another cell to load.
 Pass by value wherever possible, rather than by cell.

+# Bugs and Feature Request

+Please raise and bugs or FRs within the issues section of this repository (https://github.com/samhine/zenith-docs/issues).

+Please prefix feature requests with the FR tag (i.e. `FR: Make Zenith generate heatmaps`) and bugs with the BUG tag (i.e. `BUG: Zenith not recognising Teemo as champion`).

 # Contributors and Contacts